Let Oomnitza be your single source of truth!

 Creating Saas user workflows

-You can create the SaaS User workflow by following the steps in Creating SaaS user workflows.
+You can create a SaaS User workflow by following the steps in Creating SaaS user workflows.
 To locate the available presets, enter Slack in the Select Preset search field.
-Select your preset of choice and for every preset enter the following information in the Configure section:
+Select a preset and for every preset enter the following information in the Configure section:

 The Slack SaaS User workflow block comes with one available preset, the SaaS user role API.